osmakins/AccountOOP/README.md

 # Content Management System

-### PHP CRUD data table with bootstrap with using ajax
+### PHP CRUD data table - jQuery, ajax and bootstrap

+Based on an online study tutorial - work in progress...